Updated on April 19, 2022

 For any project, once you decide on a contractor, make sure to document your agreement in writing with a signed contract.
 The signed contract should include the exact scope of work and identify the materials for the project so that there is no ambiguity down the line.
 During the bidding process, it is also helpful to obtain written bids from the contractors so you can more easily compare what you are getting for the bid price from contractor to contractor.

-Want to schedule a consult with one of our attorneys?
+Want to schedule a consult with one of our real estate attorneys in California?
 Send us a message through our contact form or call (310) 954-1877.